superpandas-ai/superpandas/docs/source/usage.rst

 Creating SuperDataFrame
 -----------------------

-You can create a SuperDataFrame in two main ways:
+You can create a SuperDataFrame in the following two ways (For more information on SuperDataFrames, see :ref:`api`):

 **Method 1: Create a SuperDataFrame explicitly with metadata**